 She was also the Sponsorship Chair and a Committee member of “Newcastles of the World” and Port of Newcastle’s co-Chair for Clean-Up Day.

 Jill joined the Board of Directors of Durham Region Hospice- Clarington and uses her many valuable talents as a member of the Fundraising committee.

 Marian was born in Saskatchewan and currently lives in Bowmanville.
 Marian is semi-retired after working as a nurse for 37 years and feels that it is impossible for her to “turn it off”.
 Marian has worked in various specialties in her career – from high risk labor and delivery, emergency nursing, long term care, community/home care and an interesting stint with a pharmaceutical company.

-Six years ago she was approached to sit on a committee whose purpose was to “get” a hospice residence in the Municipality of Clarington where she lives.
+Six years ago she was approached to sit on a committee whose purpose was to have a hospice residence in the Municipality of Clarington where she lives.

-As a member of the Board for two years, fundraising and awareness keep her occupied now as well as being “the nurse” to the neighborhood and farming community.
+As a member of the Board, fundraising and awareness keep her occupied now as well as being “the nurse” to the neighborhood and farming community.

 Willie joined the Durham Region Hospice – Clarington Board in October, 2018 after being involved (since 2014) with a small group engaged to see a hospice residence built in Clarington.

 The Village of Newcastle has been “home” for the Woo family for over 67 years.
-Willie served on Clarington Council for three terms.
-His first term was as the Local Councillor and the next two terms as Regional Councillor.
+In 2022, Willie was re-elected to Clarington Council for a fourth term.
+He has served as the Local Councillor and served for two terms as Regional Councillor.
 Willie is a retired employee of Goodyear Engineered Products – Bowmanville Plant.

 A hospice is a continuum of the health care system.
 For those facing end-of-life, Willie strongly feels a hospice residence will provide a compassionate and dignified last few days for the residents and their families.